Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 If I could give one piece of advice to anyone thinking about climbing Mount Tsurugi in winter, it would be

-"Always go with someone who has climbed Mount Tsurugi in winter .
+"Make sure you go with someone who has climbed Mt.
+Tsurugi in winter before.

 The climb up Mount Tsurugi on December 17, 2024 was unable to reach the summit.